Binance Market Update (2022-07-09)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, up by 0.66% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -0.64% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include MBL, WING, and STEEM, up by 55%, 34%, and 26%, respectively.
+Market outperformers include BURGER, MBL, and WING, up by 28%, 26%, and 22%, respectively.

 Top stories of the day: